Morgan McSweeney: Early life and education

-McSweeney was born in 1977 in Macroom, County Cork, Ireland.
-Tim McSweeney, his father, was a senior partner of an accounting firm, and his mother, Carmel McSweeney, was a bridge player.
-His paternal grandfather, Michael McSweeney, served in the Irish Republican Army during the Irish War of Independence and won a medal for his service.
-His aunt was a councillor for Fine Gael and his first cousin, Clare Mungovan, was special adviser to the Fine Gael leader Leo Varadkar.
-As a child McSweeney played hurling and was a mascot of the Macroom GAA Gaelic football team.
+Morgan James McSweeney was born on 19 April 1977 in Macroom, County Cork, Ireland.
+His father, Tim McSweeney, was a senior partner in an accounting firm.
+His mother, Carmel McSweeney, was a retired office worker and keen bridge player.
+His parents supported Fine Gael.
+His grandfather on his father's side, Michael McSweeney, fought for the Irish Republican Army during the Irish War of Independence and received a medal for it.
+He supported the pro-treaty side in the Irish Civil War and later joined Fine Gael.
+His aunt, Evelyn McSweeney, was a Fine Gael councillor and mayor of Macroom three times.
+Her daughter, Clare Mungovan, has worked as an adviser to Fine Gael leaders Leo Varadkar and Simon Harris.
+As a child, McSweeney played hurling and was a mascot for the Macroom GAA Gaelic football team.
+He showed no interest in politics when young and liked sports, including being a Liverpool F.C. fan.